RMosley912/JavascriptQuiz/README.md

 # JavascriptQuiz
-This is a timed multiple-choice quiz for HTML that allows users to compare their scores with others
+This is a timed multiple-choice quiz for HTML and CSS that allows users to compare their scores with others

 ## User Story